StochLab/SlopedTerrainLinearPolicy/README.md

 The code base accompanying the paper with the above title, accepted in CoRL 2020 and to be published in PMLR.
 The preprint of the submitted work is available [here](https://arxiv.org/abs/2010.16342) and the supplementary video can be viewed [here](https://youtu.be/KdQn1e3rI7o).

 ### Getting Started:
-To install the package and its dependenclies run to following command, inside the folder, Stoch2_gym_env:
+To install the package and its dependenclies run to following command, inside the folder:

         python -m pip install .